grancu/testrepo/README.md

 k6 run -u 1 -i 1 addbooksUserJourneyTestCSV.js
 ```

-## Controlling the load generated
+## Default load generated

-The load of the addbooksUserJourneyTestCSV is controlled by the argument --u
+The default load generated 1 concurrent user performing 20 iterations, and is controlled by the options:

-For example, a -u of 10 will create 10 concurrent users adding and deleting books at the same time.

-a -u of 1, will login with a single user, add books and delete them for a duration specified in the -

 ```
+scenarios:
+        {
+            contacts: {
+                executor: 'shared-iterations',
                 vus: 1,
+                iterations: 20,
+                maxDuration: '30s',
+            },
+        }
 ```

 ## What has been accoplished

 - [x] Create a load test script for creating 15 users
-- [x] create a load script for loggin in, add at least 5 books and logout.
+- [x] create a load script for loggin in, add at least 5 books and delete the books.
+- [ ] logout users
 - [x] Readme (this one :P )
 - [x] Readme explaining for CI/CD integration
 - [x] Readme explaining how would the results be evaluated